stream-labs/desktop/docs/README.md

 }
 ```

-Property `"_type": "HELPER"` means that you can fetch some additional information
+The property `"_type": "HELPER"` means that you can fetch some
-by calling methods of this object.
-To do that just put `resourceId` from response to `resource` in request.
+additional information by calling methods on this object.
+To do
+that, just include the `resourceId` from the response to `resource`
+in the new request.

-Get scene items:
+## Get items in a scene

-request
+### Request
 ```
 {
     "jsonrpc": "2.0",